 Peru LNG’s 4.45 mtpa liquefaction plant at Pampa Melchorita has shipped five cargoes in October, two more compared to the month before, according to state-owned Perupetro.

-Perupetro’s data shows that one shipment was sent to Canada, two to Spain, and two the United Kingdom, and the five cargoes equal about 344,942 million tonnes.
+Perupetro’s data shows that one shipment was sent to Canada, two to Spain, and two the United Kingdom, and the five cargoes equal about 344,942 tonnes.

 Peru LNG shipped three LNG cargoes in August following a planned maintenance shutdown in July.